nazarepiedady/sass-docs-pt/source/blog/036-sass-and-native-nesting.md

 ---
 title: "Sass and Native Nesting"
 author: Natalie Weizenbaum
-date: 2023-03-29 14:30 PST
+date: 2023-03-29 14:30:00 -8
 ---

 The stable release of Chrome 112, which is releasing today, is the first stable browser to add support for the new [native CSS nesting feature].
-This feature — inspired by Sass's nesting—adds the ability to nest style rules in plain CSS, and even uses Sass's convention of `&` to refer to the parent selector.
+This feature—inspired by Sass's nesting—adds the ability to nest style rules in plain CSS, and even uses Sass's convention of `&` to refer to the parent selector.

 [native CSS nesting feature]: https://drafts.csswg.org/css-nesting/